DNA64/jekyll/docs/_docs/step-by-step/08-blogging.md

 ## Posts

 Blog posts live in a folder called `_posts`.
-The filename for posts have a special format: the publish date, then a title, followed by an extension.
+The filenames for posts have a special format: the publish date, then a title, followed by an extension.

-Create your first post at `_posts/2018-08-20-bananas.md` with the following content:
+Create the `_posts` folder in your site's root directory and then create your first post at `_posts/2018-08-20-bananas.md` with the following content:

 ```markdown